vfr/UXReader-iOS/README.md

 ### Notes

-The code is universal, written in Objective-C++ (works with Swift or plain Objective-C) and does not require storyboards or any NIBs (as all UI elements are generated in code with graphics resources bundled in the framework).
+The code is universal, written in Objective-C++ (works with Swift or plain Objective-C) and does not require storyboards or NIBs (as all UI elements are generated in code with graphics resources bundled in the framework).
 It runs on iPad, iPhone and iPod touch with iOS 9.0 and up and is ready to be fully internationalized.